CodeFreezeAI/xcf/README.md

 After activating xcf with the `use xcf` command, you can use the following commands:

 - `grant` - Grant permission to use Xcode automation
-- `show` - Show open Xcode projects and workspaces
+- `list` - Show open Xcode projects and workspaces
-- `open #` - Open an Xcode project or workspace by number
+- `select #` - Open an Xcode project or workspace by number
 - `run` - Execute the currently selected Xcode project
 - `build` - Build the currently selected Xcode project
 - `current` - Display the currently selected project